 If you want the firm to take you seriously, yes.

-Most hiring managers will skim your resume in six seconds.
+Most hiring managers will skim your resume in seven seconds, according to our HR statistics report.

 A decent legal assistant cover letter can turn those seconds into minutes and a phone call.